EagleGenomics-cookbooks/FASTQC/README.md

 Notes
 =====
-The executables are all placed in /usr/local/bin so this needs to be in your path.
+The file is unzip in /usr/local/FastQC so need to run from here.

 Usage
 =====